 Art History and Architectural Studies

-Associate Professors: Baldwin, Gonzalez Rice; Assistant Professor: Vallye; Adjunct Instructors: Hedde, Pollack, Rau, Sturges; Professor Steiner acting chair (Spring 2019), Associate Professor Alchermes chair
+Professor: Steiner; Associate Professors: Alchermes, Baldwin, Gonzalez Rice; Assistant Professors: Luo, Vallye; Adjunct Instructors: Brakels, Griscom, Pollack, Rau; Associate Professor Gonzalez Rice, chair

 The interdisciplinary study of architecture combines all the major areas of the College's liberal arts curriculum: the arts, humanities, sciences, and social sciences.
 Students may choose to develop a particular thematic focus through their selection of courses, or prepare for a professional career in architecture, architectural history, landscape architecture, urban planning, historic preservation, or another allied design field.
 Each student completes an integrative project either as Individual or Honors Study, or through an internship.